equinix-labs/talos-on-equinix-metal/README.md

 # Talos on Equinix Metal with Cluster API

-Following project in an attempt to formulate the best practices for running [Talos Linux](https://www.talos.dev/) on [Equinix Metal](https://deploy.equinix.com/metal/), via [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/).
+Following project in an attempt to run
+[Talos Linux](https://www.talos.dev/) on [Equinix Metal](https://deploy.equinix.com/metal/),
+via [Kubernetes Cluster API](https://cluster-api.sigs.k8s.io/).

 We will consider a basic model of 3 clusters.
 One management cluster, dedicated to Cluster API and other administrative tools.
 Two workload clusters deployed in different geographical locations.
 Workload clusters will advertise a [Global Anycast IP Address](https://deploy.equinix.com/developers/docs/metal/networking/global-anycast-ips/) as their Ingress Controller Load Balancer.
 This will allow us to operate a little bit like [cloudflare](https://blog.cloudflare.com/cloudflare-servers-dont-own-ips-anymore/)